Careers at NFER

 Two hundred staff work in our Slough office which is located in lovely grounds a mile from the town centre; communications by road and rail are excellent - the office is within easy reach of the M4 and M40 and London Paddington is 15 minutes by rail.

-Applications will re-open for a September 2018 start in early 2018.
-If you have any questions about the programme in the meantime, please e-mail firstname.lastname@example.org.
+If you have any questions about the programme, please e-mail email@example.com.

 NFER is an equal opportunity employer welcoming applications from all sections of the community, “Investor in People” accredited and a registered charity (No. 313392).